-By creating a save query in your model, you can save information back into a data set.
+By creating an import query in your model, you can save information back into a data set.

-For every save query, you can select how new data will be imported into the data set:
+For every import query, you can select how new data will be imported into the data set:

-Once you have added a save query to a model, a Save button will automatically be added to the Run models screen, and the user can enter and edit data (in cells where you have created the above cell editors) and click the Save button when done.
+Once you have added an import query to a model, a Save button will automatically be added to the Run models screen, and the user can enter and edit data (in cells where you have created the above cell editors) and click the Save button when done.